 Although Convo events are hosted, there is no one host on the individual tables so please introduce yourself and all take turns in leading the discussion.
 The evening will run for approximately 2.5 hours however you are welcome to continue after as long as the venue allows.

 Everyone.
 The best conversations involve people from all ages and backgrounds.
 Everyone who attends Convo is there for the joy of a good conversation, these tend to be pretty friendly types.

 —What's the deal with alcohol at the events?—

 Tickets include entry to Convo and a three course meal.
 Often a free drink upon arrival may be included.
 Any additional drinks can be purchased at the venue.
 Please note that we will not tolerate any harassment or anti social behaviour.

 —Do you cater for dietary requirements?—

 Yes we do, as much as our venues allow for.
-Vegetarian, vegan and gluten free are normally available outside of the set or selected menu for the event.
+Vegan and gluten free are normally available outside of the set or selected menu for the event.
 When purchasing a ticket you will be prompted to add in any of these three dietary needs, however please note that anything outside of these options may not be possible.

-—Does Convo offer corporate events?—
+—Does Convo offer corporate and private events?—

 —Who runs Convo?—